Rupali Bank

-Rupali Bank (রূপালী ব্যাংক পিএলসি.) is a state owned commercial bank in Bangladesh.
+Rupali Bank (রূপালী ব্যাংক পিএলসি.) is a Bangladeshi state owned commercial bank that operates across Bangladesh.
 Its headquarters is in 34 Dilkusha, Dhaka.
-Kazi Sanaul Haque is the chairman of the bank.
-Mohammad Jahangir is the managing director of the bank.
+Md.
+Nazrul Huda is the chairman of the bank.
+Kazi Md.
+Wahidul Islam is the managing director of the bank.

 History

 Rupali Bank Limited was constituted with the merger of 3 erstwhile commercial banks i.e. Muslim Commercial Bank Limited, Australasia Bank Limited and Standard Bank which operated in the then East Pakistan on 26 March 1972, under the Bangladesh Banks (Nationalization) Order 1972.

 Rupali Bank worked as a nationalized commercial bank until 13 December 1986.
-When the Bank went public but the majority of the shares are still retained by the Government.
+When the bank went public, but the majority of the shares were still retained by the Government.
 Rupali Bank Limited emerged as the largest Public Limited Banking Company of the country on 14 December 1986.

 Rupali Bank automated its foreign exchange services in January 1999.

 From 1994 to 2003, Hafiz Ibrahim, member of parliament from Bhola served as the director of Rupali Bank Limited.
 He was re-elected to board in 2003 despite Bangladesh Bank seeking an explanation why a director had served more than 6 years in a row at the bank against its rules.
 Rupali Bank was of the opinion as a state owned Bank that rule did not apply to them.
 Bangladesh Bank removed him in 2005.
 Syed Muhammad Yunus, a tube well businessman, admitted to the Anti Corruption Commission that he embezzled 240 million taka from the bank with the help of Ibrahim.

 Rupali Bank signed an agreement with Arif Habib Securities Limited to explore the option of starting a joint venture in Pakistan in 2004.
 The bank's branch in Pakistan became a joint venture with Arif Habib Securities Limited in 2005.
 It received the Bangladesh Best IT Use Award sponsored by Dutch-Bangla Bank Limited and awarded by Bangladesh Association of Software and Information Services.
 Altaf Hossain Choudhury, Minister of Commerce had handed over the award to the bank.

 In June 2008, Bangladesh Bank refused to handle the privatization of Rupali Bank due to the large size of the Bank.
-A Saudi backed group had expressed interest in taking over the bank in 2006.
+A Saudi-backed group had expressed interest in taking over the bank in 2006.
 More than 20 companies had expressed interest in buying Rupali Bank including Abu Dhabi United Group, Alliance Bank Malaysia Berhad, AmBank, Habib Bank Limited, ICICI Bank, State Bank of India, Melewar Industrial Group Berhad, and United Bank Limited.